erwincoumans/StkDekrispatorSynthesizer/README.md

 	cd build3

+On Linux you need to install ALSA development:

+	sudo apt-get install libasound2-dev

 Dependend on your system (Linux 32bit, 64bit, rPI or Mac OSX) use one of the following lines

 	./premake4_linux     gmake